 Type II (MH): It is much like Type II, but when moderate heat of hydration is desired.

 Type II (MH) A: Similar to Type II (MH), but when air entrainment is desired.

 Type IIIA: Alike to Type III, but when air entrainment is desired.

 - It is used for general construction purposes, where special properties are not required like reinforced concrete buildings, bridges, etc.

 - Also used in most concrete masonry units.

-- It is also used as a basic component in a mortar, plaster, and non-speciality grout.
+- It is also used as a basic component in mortar, plaster, and non-specialty grout.

 Ordinary portland cement is a complex product derived from unprocessed common natural materials like limestone and clay.

 Therefore it is necessary for the cement industry to produce clinker that would facilitate the production of low w/c concrete that are more durable than general strength concrete.